-Rabbi Yehoshua Ben-Meir, founder and head of Shvut Rachel yeshiva, related his experiences as a young chaplain in the Israeli army, responsible for the identification and burial of casualties in the Yom Kippur War.
+Rabbi Yehoshua Ben-Meir, the founder and head of Shvut Rachel yeshiva, shared his experiences as a young chaplain in the Israeli army during the Yom Kippur War.
+He was tasked with identifying and burying casualties from the war.

 During the Yom Kippur War, I served as an army chaplain in an IDF division in the Golan Heights.
 It was a terrible war.
 The battles and the conditions were extraordinarily difficult.
 Every day we witnessed death up close.

-After two months of fighting at the front, with no showers, in extremely harsh conditions, I received a short leave.
+After two grueling months of combat at the front, with no showers, in extremely harsh conditions, I received a short leave.

 I travelled straight to Jerusalem.
 The hour was late — two o'clock in the morning.
-But I urgently needed to speak with the Rosh Yeshiva, Rav Tzvi Yehudah.
+But I urgently needed to speak with the Rosh Yeshiva, Rabbi Tzvi Yehudah Kook.
 I decided that I would first go to his house.

 Hesitantly, I knocked on the door of his modest apartment on Ovadiah Street.
 The rabbi peeked through the peephole and immediately opened the door.